14 Mistakes Made Only by Short-Sighted People Who Can’t See the Bigger Picture

 Getty Images/iStockphoto

-Ever met someone who’s always “too busy” to learn new skills or take on challenging projects?
+Ever met someone who’s always too busy to learn new skills or take on challenging projects?
 That’s short-sightedness in action.
-The world’s changing fast, and if you’re not growing, you’re falling behind.
-Make time to level up your skills — your future self will thank you!
+The world is changing fast, and if you’re not growing, you’re essentially falling behind.
+Making time to level up your skills isn’t just a chore; it’s an investment in your future.
+Your future self will thank you for the extra effort you put in today when you’re not scrambling to stay relevant.

 3. Burning bridges over little things